What does Beauregard mean?

 Beauregard is an unusual first name for males but a very prominent last name for all people (#6447 out of 150436, Top 4%).
 (2000 U.S. Demographics)

 Which version is better?with its variant form and related boy names.
-Popular variation forms of Beauregard (unlisted) listed in the Top 1000 are Beau (#228 from current records) and Bo (#638).
-These forms of Beauregard were favored as baby names in 2014 (median #433).
+Popular variation forms of Beauregard listed in the Top 2000 are Beau (#228 from current records), Bo (#638) and Buell.
+These forms of Beauregard were favored as baby names in 2014 (median #1216).
 Beau and Bo are two of the more trendy birth names in this compilation.
-Below is a charted comparison of the statistics of Beauregard and associated names.
-(2014 Birth Statistics)